Senate Bill No. 375

 (a) total compensation benefits paid; and

-(b) except for medical benefits in excess of $200,000 per occurrence that are exempt from assessment, total medical benefits paid for medical treatment rendered to an injured worker, including hospital treatment and prescription drugs.
+(b) total medical benefits paid for medical treatment rendered to an injured worker, including hospital treatment and prescription drugs.

-(3) On or before March 31 each year, the department shall notify each plan No. 1 employer, plan No. 2 insurer, and plan No. 3, the state fund, of the amount to be assessed against the employer or the state fund for that calendar year.
-On or before March 31 each year, the department, in consultation with the advisory organization designated under 33-16-1023, shall notify plan No. 2 insurers of the premium surcharge rate to be effective for policies written or renewed on and after January 1 in that calendar year.
+(5) On or before February 1 each year, the department shall notify each plan No. 1 employer and plan No. 3, the state fund, of the amount to be assessed against the employer or the state fund for that calendar year.
+On or before February 1 each year, the department, in consultation with the advisory organization designated under 33-16-1023, shall notify insurers of the premium surcharge rate to be effective for policies written or renewed on and after January 1 in that calendar year.

-(5) The portion of the plan No. 2 assessment subject to premium surcharge for an individual plan No. 2 insured employer is a proportionate amount of total plan No. 2 paid losses during the preceding calendar year that is equal to the percentage that the total paid losses of the individual plan No. 2 insured employer bore to the total paid losses of all plan No. 2 insurers during the preceding calendar year.
+(7) The portion of the plan No. 2 assessment subject to premium surcharge for an individual plan No. 2 employer is a proportionate amount of total plan No. 2 paid losses during the preceding calendar year that is equal to the percentage that the total paid losses of the individual plan No. 2 employer bore to that the total paid losses of all plan No. 2 insurers during the preceding calendar year.

-(6) Payment of assessments due must be made to the department semiannually on June 30 and December 31 of the year following the calendar year on which the assessment is based.
+(9) Except for payment of the emergency assessment, payment of assessments due must be made to the department semiannually on March 1 and September 1 of the year following the calendar year in which the assessment is based.

-(7) Each plan No. 2 insurer providing workers' compensation insurance may collect from each of its policyholders an amount equal to the insured employer's fund assessment through a surcharge based on premium.
+(10) Each plan No. 2 insurer providing workers' compensation insurance shall collect from each of its policyholders an amount equal to the insured employer's fund assessment through a surcharge based on premium.
+The assessments must include any amounts paid by plan No. 2 insurers on behalf of their policyholders to cover an emergency assessment by the department during the previous calendar year.
 When collected, assessments may not constitute an element of loss for the purpose of establishing rates for workers' compensation insurance but, for the purpose of collection, must be treated as separate costs imposed upon insured employers.
 The total of this assessment must be stated as a separate cost on an insured employer's policy or on a separate document submitted by the insured employer and must be identified as "workers' compensation policyholder surcharge".
 Each assessment must be shown as a percentage of the total workers' compensation policyholder premium.
 The premium surcharge must be collected at the same time and in the same manner that the premium for the coverage is collected.
 The premium surcharge must be excluded from the definition of premiums for all purposes, including computation of insurance producers' commissions or premium taxes, except that an insurer may cancel a workers' compensation policy for nonpayment of the premium surcharge.
 Cancellation must be in accordance with the procedures applicable to the nonpayment of premium.

 Section 2.
 Section 33-16-1008, MCA, is amended to read: